Sbrunoberenguel/OmniSCV/README.md

  - cam_loc.txt : in this file we will specify the locations from where we want to take the images
  - cam_rot.txt : in this file we will set the rotation for each location.
 This file is prone to use for trajectories.
  - mask_list_scene.txt : we will save the name of the objects in the scene in this file as well as the semantic segmentation color
- - layout_list_scene.txt : we will save the name of the objects that build the layout of the room in this file
- - cube_rot.txt, layout_colors_scene.txt : this files will not be used by the user, are for support the main program
+ - cube_rot.txt, layout_colors_scene.txt, layout_list_scene.txt : this files will not be used by the user, are for support the main program

 #### OmniSCV

- This cameras are modeled acording different mathematical models.
+ These cameras are modeled acording different mathematical models.
 These models are explained with detail in the papers of [Jesus Bermudez](http://webdiis.unizar.es/~bermudez/) </p>
  Once known the models, we start to build the images of this simulator mapping our environment in a sphere arround the camera.
 As an sphere is difficult to obtain from planar images, we aproximate it with a cube-map formed by 6 images in the main directions (the cartesian axis X, Y, Z).
 We build a cube-map for each location in our scenario where we want to make an image.
 To do so with our simulator, we first need to set the locations where we want to take the images.
 Editing the file 'cam\_loc.txt', we set the different locations where we are going to get the cube-maps.
 In this file we have to write the coordinates (x,y,z) in one line and separated by white spaces for each location.
  <p align="center">
 <img src='config/img/cubemap.png' width=600>